 The mission of devices like these is to make us feel comfortable talking to the disembodied voice of Google Assistant.

 Not comfortable yet?
 You can avoid this partially by using Chromecast, Google’s content streaming standard.
-Lots of apps support this, but not Netflix.
 The Google Nest Hub Max does show up in the Spotify app as a connected speaker, though.
 It’s near-perfect for audio, but video could be improved.

 The Google Nest Hub Max’s behavior in low light probably couldn’t, though.
 This screen looks almost bizarrely good when dimmed to match a moodily lit room.
 Screensaver photos almost appear to be printed behind the display glass.
 And when the lights go out completely, the screen backlight is able to limbo all the way down to the level you might expect of a dedicated higher-end LCD alarm clock.